 Senior level courses are focused on professional preparation in several career areas such as child development specialist with extension or other human services agencies, administration, and teaching in child care.
 Students who wish to continue their education into graduate school receive a broadly based study of human behavior and development and opportunities for involvement in research.
 Students minoring in human development take 18 hours of course work.
 The specific courses should be selected in consultation with an advisor in the department and in consultation with updated degree plans available in the departmental office.

 Certification is offered for teachers of young children from 3 years of age through the 6th grade.
 The program meets current Texas requirements for teacher certification.
 Opportunity is afforded in the Child Development Research Center for the student to observe and interact with infants, toddlers, and young children.
 See an academic advisor for updated certification requirements which may occur from recent legislative mandates.
-Also consult the section on Teacher Education in college catalog.
-If you want to teach human sciences in secondary schools, please see the certification requirements on the Nutrition, Hospitality, and Retailing, or the Family Studies option with teacher certification page.
 Special endorsements may be obtained for special education and early childhood education for exceptional children.

 Drawing on family research and theory as well as other behavioral sciences, the family studies specialization is the study of the interactions among individual, group, and societal forces as they affect personal and social well-being within the context of couple, marriage, family, and peer relationships.
 Developing methods of enriching personal and family relationships are important concerns of this family studies area.